lukedawilson/tanagra/README.md

 ## Documentation

-To generate API docs for a particular module, navigate to the relevant project folder (e.g. _tanagra-core_) and run `npm run docs` from the root folder.
-The jsdoc will appear in the _docs_ folder.
+To generate API docs, run `npm run docs` from the root folder.
+The documentation will appear in the _docs_ folder.